kamclean/collaborator/vignettes/vignette_user_2_assign.md

     existing user should be selected and their user rights amended as appropriate.

--   Alternatively this can be modified once exported to R, however this requires a clear understanding of how user rights are recorded in REDCap.
+-   Alternatively, this can be modified once exported to R however this requires a clear understanding of how user rights are recorded within REDCap.

 **2. Apply `user_assign()`:**